ksmai/algorifun/README.md

 # algorifun
-A collection of animations for algorithm
+A collection of animated algorithms